 - For planted beds, wait until perennials show early green shoots before heavy pruning to avoid removing new growth.

-Planning your office spring yard cleanup
+Planning your home or office spring yard cleanup

 1. Scope & photo assessment